It's the best iPhone XR Black Friday deal so far - 100GB data for £36 per month

 £60 £36pm

 Oh yes!
 This is the iPhone XR deal we've been waiting for.
 We really don't need to add much to the headline details.
-The bills are fair, the upfront cost is cheap and the data allowance is HUGE.
+The bills are fair, the upfront cost has disappeared completely and the data allowance is HUGE.
 There isn't a better iPhone XR deal out there.
-Total cost over 24 months is £914
+Total cost over 24 months is £864

 View Deal